 \ \ \ L T L E I F / / /

 A wild dog chasing the sun!
-L.T.Leif is tender, burning, open.
-The warmth of the rough edge enters; it holds the sound in thrall.
-This is the many-hearted music of the swampwitch.
+L.T.Leif brings the many-hearted music of the swampwitch.
 Slow-felt swamp rock.

 Leif lives in Glasgow, Scotland.

 Collage by LLeif.
 Photos by Dan Godin and Cody Oliver, respectively.